 Users of this area are expected to clean up after themselves.
 Trash and recyclable items will be disposed of in the proper receptacles.
-Tables and the floor will be cleaned if warranted.
+Tables and the floor will be cleaned.
 Tables will not be moved without the expressed approval of the Unit Manager.
-Table games will not be played after 9:00 p.m.